Yagisan/The-Bustling-Valley/README.md

 ## What is the JSON Shuffle?
 Can it be fixed?

+The JSON Shuffle (or JSON Scramble, as it is also known) is what happens when you add, remove or update a JSON Assets mod and then continue playing your save.
+The IDs of your items are likely to get messed up (shuffled).
+The shuffle is due to the fact that JSON Assets does not hardcode item IDs in but assigns them dynamically when the game is started. **This may also be the cause of items not being identical in multiplayer.**

+The resulting item is usually an overlap of both the original and new icon, with a name that may be the new item or another mishmash.
+The items won't damage your save, but they (usually) won't work properly either.

+The most likely items to experience the shuffle are flowers that come in multiple colours or items that are in a machine (e.g., a keg or custom machine) - if you empty out your machines and sell any coloured flowers before adding or removing JSON Assets mods, you'll likely be safe

-This is described [in depth here](https://stardewmodding.wiki/wiki/Json_Shuffle), but the short version is that adding, removing, or updating mods that use JSON assets in an ongoing save results in the items becoming messed up. **To avoid a JSON Shuffle, please wait until all machines have finished processing before updating this mod list**.
+**To avoid a JSON Shuffle, please wait until all machines have finished processing, and have been emptied, AND you have sold all coloured flowers before updating this mod list**.

 It's not fixable.
 Please don't alter this modlist once you start playing. **If you do get a shuffle, the best thing to do is to put all shuffled items in the shipping bin, or trash it.**